Hope Hren

 Formal Education and Training

-I am a graduate student in the Clinical Mental Health Counseling program at George Fox University and will graduate in early May of 2026.
-Through my clinical experience, I am working toward licensure as a Professional Counselor in Oregon.
-I previously earned my Bachelor of Arts in Psychology with a minor in Sociology from George Fox University.
+I received my Master of Arts in Clinical Mental Health Counseling from George Fox University in May 2026 and am currently working toward licensure as a Professional Counselor in Oregon.
+I previously earned a Bachelor of Arts in Psychology with a minor in Sociology, also from George Fox University.